weaviate/weaviate-io/developers/weaviate/quickstart/schema.md

 ## Create a class

-Let's add a class to store our quiz data as we did before.
+A collection of data in Weaviate is called a "class".
+We will be adding a class to store our quiz data.

 ### About classes

 Weaviate classes:
 - Are always written with a capital letter first.
 This is to distinguish them from generic names for cross-referencing.
-- Have properties, each specifying type of data values to store.
+- Have `property` values, and each `property` specifies the data types to store.
-- Can each have different vectorizers (e.g. one class can have a `text2vec-openai` vectorizer, and another might have `multi2vec-clip` vectorizer, or `none` if providing own vectors).
+- Can each have different vectorizers (e.g. one class can have a `text2vec-openai` vectorizer, and another might have `multi2vec-clip` vectorizer, or `none` if providing your own vectors).

 ### Create a basic class